An unpretentious yet intricate question, do Kegels work? The simple answer to this question is yes, Kegels do in fact work.

 Kegels for women

 Kegel exercises are also beneficial to anyone with a vagina who want to prevent or help to treat urinary incontinence or other pelvic floor problems, and they can be done at any time that is convenient3.
 You are likely to benefit from Kegel exercises if you experience any leaks of urine while sneezing, coughing, or laughing.
-It will also aid your recovery from prolapse.
+It will also aid in stopping/slowing down the progression of your prolapse symptoms.
 As with the advice for men, the same goes for women, ensure you do this daily and build up to a routine where you can do three full sets of 10 repetitions of three-second holds on each contraction and relaxation and make this a part of your daily routine, like brushing your teeth.

 How to do Kegels that work